This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You develop new symptoms such as a cough or fever during or after treatment for MRSA infection.

-- Your symptoms do not get better within 2 days of treatment.
+- Your symptoms do not get better within 2 days of treatment, or they get worse.

 - Your symptoms return after treatment.

 - You have questions and concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.